kelleyej/pine-project/README.md

 ## 🦌 Installation Instructions
 ### **Frontend**
   - Visit PINE [here](https://pine-project.vercel.app) *or*
-1. `Fork and clone this repo: https://github.com/kelleyej/pine-project`
+1. Fork and clone this repo: https://github.com/kelleyej/pine-project
-2. `cd into pine-project in your terminal`
+2. cd into pine-project in your terminal
-3. `Run 'npm install' in your terminal to install all dependencies`
+3. Run `npm install` in your terminal to install all dependencies
-4. `Run 'npm start' to start up the frontend.`
+4. Run `npm start` to start up the frontend
 5. Run Cypress E2E testing: `npm run cypress`
 6. Click E2E Testing
 7. Click Start E2E Testing in Chrome